fast-bitcoin/FastBitcoin/contrib/linearize/README.md

 # Linearize
-Construct a linear, no-fork, best version of the FastBitcoin blockchain.
+Construct a linear, no-fork, best version of the Fastbitcoin blockchain.
 The scripts run using Python 3 but are compatible with Python 2.

 ## Step 1: Download hash list